nimakaviani/ci-build-plugin/README.md

 You also need to have one (and currently only one) Jenkins installation enaled for use with the plugin.
 The Jenkins deployment needs to be accessible to Spinnaker.

+Refer to [this documentation](/docs/examples/jenkins) for an example of Jenkins installation and configuration.

 ## Configuration

 ### Deck